 From its no-penalty CD to its raise-your-rate CD and its high-yield CD, Ally Bank offers a wide variety of CDs for consumers who need flexibility in how they manage their money.

-What makes it one of the best: You could have some leeway in withdrawing money before the maturity of your CD and even getting a higher rate if rates go up within 10 days of opening your account.
+What makes it one of the best: You could have some leeway in withdrawing money before the maturity of your CD and even get a higher rate if rates go up within 10 days of opening your account.

-Read our Ally Bank review
+Read our Ally Bank review.

 Current CD Rate Trends